 - Direct Ship: A state contractor will provide all screening testing supplies, use instructions, reporting portal for consent collection, and screening testing implementation by the school.
 The school administers the screening tests, reports results, and manages the program for the students and staff.

 Rapid antigen tests can provide results within 15 minutes and are cost-effective.
-This screening testing method increases the likelihood of detecting an infection early and is less invasive than some other screening testing methods.
+This screening testing method increases the likelihood of detecting an infection early.

 This program is designed to continually test students and staff to more quickly identify a potential case of COVID-19.
 This program is at no cost to schools and provides all of the resources necessary to run a successful screening testing program.